DFFlanders/cloud-app-labs/StackEntrance.md

  - [x] ...connect to 2+ or more OpenStack powered clouds so you can build applications at the datacentre of your choosing.

  ## Context for completing the lab:
  - Because of EU Safe Harbour laws the cloud application you have just built requires that it be run from two different European countries.
-Fortunatley, OpenStack has numerous OpenStack powered clouds which you can choose from to run your cloud app.
+Fortunately, OpenStack has numerous OpenStack powered clouds which you can choose from to run your cloud app.
  - By building your cloud app on multiple clouds you are helping assure your app is not locked to a single cloud operating (infrastructure) system.

  ## Win StackerPoints for completing this lab:
   - Show that you have connected to two different datacenters by tweeting two public URLs which can be pinged by one of our [Cloud App Lab Pros](https://docs.google.com/presentation/d/1RBtAOjxmUh97fXrJlowvqVNmq2-8FxvBIHx2Dts1Jh8/pub?start=true&loop=false&delayms=2000).
 Use the hashtag [#CloudApp](https://twitter.com/hashtag/cloudapp) to get the attention of a pro.
   - Ask for one of the Cloud App Lab Pros to verify that these two URLs are pingable by giving your tweet a "❤".
-  - Once you have solved your lab and had it +1'd then head to the _cloud app lab_ lounge to show your evidence to recieve your Stacker points.
+  - Once you have solved your lab and had it +1'd then head to the _cloud app lab_ lounge to show your evidence to receive your Stacker points.
   - Once you have collected enough lab points, you can [turn them into Stacker swag!](/StackerPoints)

  ## Ingredients you'll need to complete the lab: